 If We Can’t Help You We Will Try To Find Someone Who Can!

 We are very selective about the cases we agree to accept.
 We cannot help everyone who wants to hire us.
 There are simply too many people who need our help.

-But if we can’t help you, we will try to give you the names of other capable lawyers who may be able to help.
+But if we can’t help you, we will try to give you the names of other capable lawyer who may be able to help.

 Why would we refer you to our competitors?
 Simple – we support access to justice.
-We want to make sure that people with legitimate cases are represented by capable trial lawyers.
+We want to make sure that people with legitimate cases are represented by capable trial lawyer.

 “So How Do I Choose?”

 How do you find the best trial lawyer in Nova Scotia for your case?
 There are certain things you can look for that will help you find the best lawyer to help you with your specific circumstances.

 It may take a little time and effort on your part, but deciding who to hire to represent you may be the most important decision you ever make.
 So you want to make sure you have made the right choice for you.